 Document analysis was used as a qualitative method within this research.
-Document analysis requires reviewing and evaluating printed (eg. books, institutional reports) or electronic (eg, journal articles) documents systematically and can be used standalone methodology as well as part of a case study (Bowen, 2009).
-Documents help researchers compare, track changes and developments overtime (Bowen, 2009).
-Bowen (2009) emphasises that the data yielded from document analysis should be checked and triangulated by other sources such as interviews or observations.
-Within the document analysis the purpose of the documents and the target audience should also be evaluated carefully (Bowen, 2009).
+Document analysis requires reviewing and evaluating printed (eg. books, institutional reports) or electronic (eg, journal articles) documents systematically and can be used as a standalone methodology as well as part of a case study (Bowen, 2009).
+Documents help researchers compare, track changes and developments over time.
+Bowen emphasises that the data yielded from document analysis should be checked and triangulated by other sources such as interviews or observations.
+Within the document analysis the purpose of the documents and the target audience should also be evaluated carefully.
+(Bowen, 2009)